 TTIP EU-US talks

-"There is a growing sense of unease and concern among European citizens and civil society about the ongoing TTIP negotiations.
+"There is a large and growing sense of unease and concern among the European public and civil society about the ongoing TTIP negotiations.
 This concern reflects the broad scope of the negotiations and their possible implications on European standards, and is reinforced by the opaque negotiation process.
-The voices of these citizens must be heard and this European Citizens Initiative is a landmark development to this end.
-The Greens/EFA group fully supports the initiative and will work proactively over the coming months to ensure it will have a successful outcome."
+The voices of these citizens must be heard and we will work to ensure today's setback is not the final say."

-(1) The European Citizens' Initiative allows one million EU citizens to participate directly in the development of EU policies, by calling on the European Commission to make a legislative proposal.
-The registration of the initiative is the first official stage in the process.
-More information: http://ec.europa.eu/citizens-initiative/public/welcome
+(1) The European Citizens' Initiative allows one million EU citizens to participate directly in the development of EU policies, by calling on the European Commission to make a legislative proposal. http://ec.europa.eu/citizens-initiative/public/welcome

-The citizens' initiative registered today calls on the European Commission to recommend to the EU Council of Ministers to repeal the negotiating mandate for TTIP and not to conclude the Comprehensive Economic Trade Agreement (CETA) with Canada.
-The initiative was launched today in Brussels by the campaign group Stop TTIP: http://stop-ttip.org/.
+The TTIP citizens' initiative, which is supported by the Greens/EFA group, calls on the Commission to recommend to the EU Council of Ministers to repeal the negotiating mandate for TTIP and not to conclude the Comprehensive Economic Trade Agreement (CETA) with Canada.
+Read more: http://stop-ttip.org/.

 *TTIP - Transatlantic Trade and Investment Partnership.
 For more detailed information on the Greens/EFA campaign on TTIP, visit: http://ttip2014.eu/